RedHatInsights/insights-upload/README.md

     from utils import localdisk as storage

+Also, you need to add the following environment variable, in order to run the tests

+    ASYNC_TEST_TIMEOUT=10

 ### Installing

 Once your environment variables are set on your localhost, bring up the stack: